rpm-software-management/rpm/docs/man/rpm.8.md

 :   Parse and query *SPECFILE* as if it were a package.
 Although not all
-    the information (e.g. file lists) is available, this type of query permits rpm to be used to extract information from spec files without having to write a specfile parser.
+    the information (e.g. file lists) is available, this type of query permits **rpm** to be used to extract information from spec files without having to write a specfile parser.

 **\--tid** *TID*

 :   Query package(s) that have a given *TID* transaction identifier.
 A
-    unix time stamp is currently used as a transaction identifier.
+    UNIX time stamp is currently used as a transaction identifier.
 All package(s) installed or erased within a single transaction have a common identifier.